TedHusted/awake/awake.md/awake.md

 Oceanus: How do Meks make these decisions?

 Alpha: There are continuous polls conducted by our synthetic agent, Xanten.
+Each Mek has a vote.
 If support for the “Patch versus Build” poll swings to Build then we can save Elysium and Terra.
 The failed attempt to take Elysium may be a tipping point.

 ***